wlmeng11/rtl-ultrasound/README.md

 TODO: these steps will be parallelized with multithreading in order to provide a fast image update rate with pipelining

+## DISCLAIMER
+This software is NOT meant to be used for any medical or diagnostic purposes.

+Absolutely no warranty is provided, express or implied.

 ## License
 The software contained in this repository makes use of the pyrtlsdr module, and is therefore a derivative work of pyrtlsdr.
 As such, this work respects the GPL v3 license of pyrtlsdr and is similarly distributed under GPL v3.